KxSystems/kx-vscode/README.md

 To add and connect to a kdb Insights Enterprise connection use these steps:

-1. Specify details of the kdb Insights Enterprise endpoint in Visual Studio Code.
+1. Specify details of the kdb Insights Enterprise endpoint in VS Code.

     To do this, click **Connect to kdb server** in the KX side bar.